;Skip to main content

 Alaska is a massive state in size and contains wilderness, wildlife and beauty on a scale just as impressive.
 Alaska itself has five different regions; the northern Arctic, or Arctic Circle region, the Interior region landlocked in the middle of the state, the Southwest region containing the Kodiak Archipelago and the Aleutian Islands, the Southcentral region containing Anchorage and the Prince William Sound, and the Inside Passage region containing islands, fjords, wildlife, and the state's capital Juneau.
 The KOA campgrounds in the Alaskan Region are located in the Southcentral area of Alaska around the towns of Homer, Seward and Valdez.
 There are eight National Parks in the Alaskan Region that impress with outstanding scenery and wildlife.
 However, some are so remote that very few visitors actually get to see these parks.
 Kobuk Valley and Gates of the Arctic National Parks are in the Arctic Circle and have to be accessed by plane.
 Denali National Park is within the Interior and Southcentral Alaska regions and is the most visited National Park within Alaska.
 Denali is the tallest peak in North America at 20,310 feet high.
 Wrangell-St. Elias National Park is the largest national park in the United States and is located mostly in the Southcentral area of Alaska with a portion of the park in the Inside Passage area.
 In the Southcentral area, you can also visit Kenai Fjords National Park and Exit Glacier.
 Kodiak Island is in the Southwest area of Alaska, where you can visit Katmai National Park and Lake Clark National Park.
 Glacier Bay National Park is within the Inside Passage area.

 You'll find 3 KOA Campgrounds in this region!
 Wherever your journey takes you - you'll be near a KOA for that reliable and dependable camping location you've come to trust.
+Interested in exploring the region in depth?
+Learn more about our KOA Rewards program to save on your next adventure.

 The Atlantic Canada Region is surrounded by the Atlantic Ocean and the climate can be humid and experiences significant precipitation.
 This region has climate types that vary from maritime to continental or humid continental climate.
 The temperatures are not extreme in this region, summers are generally cool and the winters are warmer than the inland Canada regions.
 The camping season is ideal here from May to late September and into mid-October.
 The KOA campgrounds in this area have all the amenities to make your Atlantic Canada Region camping trip an excellent experience.